OrensteinLab/PrimerDesigner/docs/PD-mul-Greedy.md

 CXAR	ATGGCGCTCCTGCTGTGCTTCGTGCTCC...
 ```

 Upstream and downstream flanks come from `--config` (see the main README).
-Example multi-protein input: `data/10_protein_coding_sequences.txt`.

 ## Parameters

 All parameters match the global program configuration described in the main README and are supplied as command-line arguments.
-Cross-hybridization uses `max_tm` from the config file (heterodimer cutoff), not `--min_tm` / `--max_tm`.
+Cross-hybridization uses `max_tm` from the config file (heterodimer cutoff).

 ## Output